a-paxton/crqa-tools-and-more/readme.md

-# crqa-tools
+# Resources for recurrence quantification analysis

 Tools and tutorials to help with RQA and CRQA.

 ## Tutorials

-Here are the tutorials that are currently available:
+Here are the tutorials that are currently available for the `crqa` package:
-+ `./tutorials/tutorial-continous_recurrence_parameter_settings.R`: Tutorial
++ `./tutorials/tutorial-continous_recurrence.R`: Tutorial for continuous
-  for conducting manual parameter searches for `crqa` in R
+  recurrence quantification analysis in R, including conducting manual parameter search.

 ## Tools